West Usk Lighthouse: History

-The lighthouse was the first to be built by renowned Scottish civil engineer James Walker in 1821.
+The lighthouse was constructed in 1821.
+It was the first to be built by James Walker (1781–1862), a prominent Scottish civil engineer.
 Amongst other projects, Walker went on to build another 21 lighthouses.
 The land around the lighthouse has been reclaimed as farmland but it stood on an island until 1856.
 It was decommissioned as an operational lighthouse in 1922.

 The lighthouse is currently operating as a hotel.
-It was featured in July 2008 on an episode of the Channel 5 television series The Hotel Inspector and in 2020 on the Doctor Who twelfth series episode "Fugitive of the Judoon".

 For hotel guests, a private road off the B4239 (Lighthouse Road) leads to the lighthouse.
 Alternatively, it may be reached by a 1 km walk along the sea wall footpath from the car park of the Lighthouse Inn on Beach Road.
 The lighthouse is situated next to the Pont-y-cwcw Reen.
+It was featured in July 2008 on an episode of the Channel 5 television series The Hotel Inspector and in 2020 on the Doctor Who twelfth series episode "Fugitive of the Judoon".
+The lighthouse is a Grade II listed building.

 The less substantial East Usk Lighthouse, on the opposite bank of the River Usk, is within the Newport Wetlands wildlife reserve.